modphysnobel/modphysnobel.github.io/docs/vol-III/vol-III-chap-10-sect-3.md

 1916, 1918: Einstein proposes the existence of gravitational waves.

-1957: John Wheeler and Joseph Weber consider gravitational wave as a tidal force transverse to the propagation direction and treat the detection of weak gravitational waves as a Newtonian interaction of these forces exciting a mechanical resonator.
+1957: John Wheeler and Joseph Weber consider a gravitational wave as a tidal force transverse to the propagation direction and treat the detection of weak gravitational waves as a Newtonian interaction of these forces exciting a mechanical resonator.

 1972: Rainer Weiss, publish a paper on *Electromagnetically coupled broadband gravitational antenna*.